Skip to content

 FlagDefaultWhat it does

---host HOSTinferred only when config has one hostServer IP or hostname to provision.
+--host HOSTinferred only when the config has exactly one hostServer IP or hostname to provision.

 --port PORTssh.port or 22SSH port for the initial root connection.